jgraubove/generaldegradation/README.md

 In this snippet, `mean_time` is a random mean time before an adverse event, sampled from the specified range.
 The `rweibull` function then generates a random deviate from a Weibull distribution with shape parameter 1 and scale parameter equal to the sampled mean time.
 This sampled time until event occurrence determines whether an adverse event will happen in the current year.

 ## License
-This project is licensed under the GNU License.
+This project is licensed under the GPL License.
 See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.